 How do I keep coffee fresh?
 Let’s talk about roasted coffee, then about green coffee beans…

 What are the options for storing your roasted coffee?
 And how should you be storing your green coffeeGreen coffee refers to the processed seed of the coffee tree fruit.
 Coffee is a flowering shrub that produces fruit.
-The seeds of the fruit are processed, roasted,... ...more to maximize life span and quality?
+The seeds of the fruit are processed, roasted,... to maximize life span and quality?

 After roasting your coffee, you have to put it somewhere!
 You can just use a ziploc bag or a mason jar…it’s up to you, but there are some nice containers available that are made specifically for coffee storageGreen coffee can be stored much longer than roasted coffee: Roasted coffee starts to lose its aromatics in 10 days after roasting.
-Green coffee can be stored months... ...more and others that are great for helping you share your roasted creation.
+Green coffee can be stored months... and others that are great for helping you share your roasted creation.

 Regardless, it’s best to keep roasted coffee away from sunlight, oxygen, extreme temperatures and humidity (elements that will make your coffee stale).
 If you are gifting coffee or storing it untouched for a few days, you will want to use a bag or container with a one-way valve.
 A valve allows for C02 to escape and keeps oxygen out.

 If you are accessing your coffee often, a valve isn’t totally necessary since you will be exposing it to oxygen on a daily basis but it will help a bit if you are storing larger batches.
 Freshly roasted coffee should be treated like fresh produce since it’s flavor will start to degrade after a week or so.
-The aromaAroma refers to sensations perceived by the olfactory bulb and conveyed to the brain; whether through the nose or "retro-nasally": The aromatics of a coffee greatly influence its... ...more will degrade first and the “cup quality” will follow.
+The aromaAroma refers to sensations perceived by the olfactory bulb and conveyed to the brain; whether through the nose or "retro-nasally": The aromatics of a coffee greatly influence its... will degrade first and the “cup quality” will follow.

-Coffee Tin
+Coffee Tins

 These tins are very popular, affordable and work well.
 They store up to a pound of roasted coffee and there’s a one-way valve underneath.
 The sidewalls are a bit thin so it will dent easy if you are clumsy but will last for years if it just lives on your counter or in your cabinet.
+They are not made for endless re-use, but are ideal for gift-giving and for shorter term reusability.

 Paper Tin Tie Bags

 These are great for gifting as long as your coffee isn’t planning an extended stay in the bag.
 They are affordable and look great but don’t have much of a barrier to keep oxygen away from your coffee.
 Make sure whomever receives your gift of fresh roasted coffee, brews it before they attempt to finishSimilar to aftertaste, but it refers to the impression as the coffee leaves the palate.
 Aftertaste is the sensations gathered after the coffee has left the mouth.
-We... ...more off their oily tub of “Dark Roast Supreme Bold Holiday Breakfast Blend”.
+We... off their oily tub of “Dark Roast Supreme Bold Holiday Breakfast Blend”.
 A lot roasteries sell their coffee in paper bags just like this so using these bags are your opportunity to live out your professional roaster fantasies (unless they are already a reality).
 They are compostable minus the tin tie and come in two sizes.

 Green Coffee Storage

-If you plan to store green coffee longer we recommend transferring the green coffee to glass, with as little headspace as possible, or using our Ecotact high barrier bags for green coffee storage.
+We recommend storing your coffee in these bags if you plan on roasting within a few weeks after receiving your coffee.
+If you plan to store green coffee longer we recommend transferring the green coffee to glass, with as little headspace as possible, or using our Ecotact high barrier bags for green coffee storageGreen coffee is the dried seed from the fruit of a tree.
+In the past it was shipped in jute or sisal bags, which prevented coffee from becoming....

 We have the Ecotact bags in 1, 2 and 5 Kgs at Sweet Maria’s now, as an add-on item.